SidUsman/Java101/sql-learning.md

 ````
 The code above creates a sequence object called seq_person, that starts with 1 and will increment by 1.
 It will also cache up to 10 values for performance.
 The cache option specifies how many sequence values will be stores in memory for faster access.

-To insert a new record into the "person" table, we will have to use the nextval function, this function retrieves the next value from seq_person sequence:
+To insert a new record into the "person" table, we will have to use the "nextval function", this function retrieves the next value from seq_person sequence:
 ````
 INSERT INTO persons(p_id,first_name,last_name)
 VALUES(seq_person.nextval,'Lars','Monsen')